 Rain Metaphors and Symbolism

-Rain often serves as a metaphor for renewal, cleansing and growth.
-The weather in general often has a symbolic significance in literature and everyday language, where it becomes a tool for conveying emotions.
+Rain often serves as a metaphor for renewal and growth.
+The weather in general often has a symbolic meaning in literature and everyday language, where it can be used to convey emotions.
 The rain cycle could also be seen as a reflection of the cyclical nature of life.

 Rain in Poetry

-Rain has long been a muse for poets, inspiring verses that capture the melody of droplets falling against windows or the sound of a gentle downpour.
+Rain has long been an inspiration for poetry, where verses might conjure up the melody of rain drops hitting window panes or the sound of a soft downpour.
 Here are some extracts from poems featuring rain or using rain as a metaphor:

 The Rainy Day by Henry Wadsworth Longfellow: